 “This exciting Regatta series will conclude in Bordeaux, where the crews will be able to enjoy the biennial international Wine Festival.
 We hope that this pre-summer Regatta will be attractive to many vessel operators.”

 Paul Bishop, Race Director, Sail Training International.

 Liverpool has hosted a Tall Ships event four times before (1984, 1992, 2008, and 2012).
 This will be the fifth event and will mark the 10-year anniversary of Liverpool being named the “European Capital of Culture”.
 The event will also coincide with the International Mersey River Festival, a three day celebration of Liverpool’s wonderful and historic waterfront.

 The Three Festivals Tall Ships Regatta 2018 will be the first time that Dublin has hosted a Tall Ships event since 2012 and will help the Irish capital celebrate the Dublin RiverFest.
 The last event saw visitor numbers topping 1.25 million, and it showcased Dublin’s ability to host international events, with more than 2,000 trainees and crew members visiting the city.

 Bordeaux is the final port of the Three Festivals Tall Ships Regatta 2018.
 It’s located on a bend of the Garonne River, around 500 km south-west of Paris.
-The vibrant and high-spirited capital of south-west France hasn’t hosted a Tall Ships event since 1990, and this one just happens to coincide with the leading European wine festival, Bordeaux Fête le Vin (Bordeaux Wine Festival), which will celebrate its 20th anniversary during the event.
+The vibrant capital of south-west France hasn’t hosted a Tall Ships event since 1990, and this one just happens to coincide with the leading European wine festival, Bordeaux Fête le Vin (Bordeaux Wine Festival), which will celebrate its 20th anniversary during the event.